 You may have heard the phrases “My code is compiling” or “once it has compiled” before and not had a clue what the person was on about.
 After reading this article you should have a much better idea about what a compiler is and what a compiler does.

-The first thing to say is that a compiler is just a program, it is a quite complex program but it is essentially just some text files on a computer.
+The first thing to say is that a compiler is a program, it is a quite complex program but it is simply some text files on a computer.
 Nothing too scary.

 What is a compiler